Site Navigation

 To add a Nav Header, click and hold on the Nav Header Block in the block palette.

 Then drag the block to where you want it to display.
 When you see a red bar there, release the mouse click.
+You'll see the block appear on the page.

 New Nav Header